Walodja1987/xns/README.md

 - For public namespaces: Only the namespace creator can sponsor registrations during the 30-day exclusivity period.
 - For private namespaces: Only the namespace creator can sponsor registrations forever.

+**Batch registration:**
-**Batch registration:** XNS also supports [`batchRegisterNameWithAuthorization`][api-batchRegisterNameWithAuthorization] to register multiple names in a single transaction.
+XNS also supports [`batchRegisterNameWithAuthorization`][api-batchRegisterNameWithAuthorization] to register multiple names in a single transaction.
 See the API documentation for details.

 **Example scripts:**
 * [Name registration with authorization for EOA][script-registerNameWithAuthorization]
-* [Name registration via authorization for ERC20 token][script-registerNameWithAuthorizationForERC20]
+* [Name registration with authorization for ERC20 token][script-registerNameWithAuthorizationForERC20]
 * [Batch name registration with authorization][script-batchRegisterNameWithAuthorization]

 ### Namespace Registration